Kim Jong-un - Health

 The National Intelligence Service (NIS) told South Korean legislators 27 October 2014 that a foreign doctor flew to the counrty and operated on Kim in September or October to remove a cyst from his ankle.
 The NIS’s report also suggested the cyst would recur due to Kim’s health – he is obese and a heavy smoker – and his heavy public schedule.
 It wasn't immediately clear how the information was obtained by the spy agency, which has a spotty track record of analyzing developments in opaque North Korea.

 In September 2015 Chosun Ilbo reported that ROK intelligence agencies estimated the young leader weighed about 130 kilograms.
 They estimated that the obese dictator had gained more than over 30 kilograms since he took power in 2011.
+According to the South Korean government's analysis, Kim had reached a body weight of 130 kg in 2015, up from 90 kg when he became the North's ruler in 2012 following the death of his father, Kim Jong Il.

 New questions were asked about the health of Kim Jong-un following his appearance at the 70th anniversary event of the ruling Workers' Party, 12 October 2015.
 Kim reviewed the military parade at Kim Il-sung Square in central Pyongyang.
 During what was only his second public address since taking power, Kim spoke in a coarse voice, while his stance suggested that he may have health problems.
 During the 25-minute speech, he did not stand straight and supported himself throughout most of the time by leaning on the podium with his arms.
 This was also in contrast to the upright position he held while giving his first public speech three years earlier marking the centennial of North Korea's founding leader Kim Il-sung.